-The investigation may be conducted by the College District official or a designee or by a third party designated by the College District, such as an attorney.
-The investigator shall have received appropriate training regarding the issues related to the complaint and the relevant College District's policy and procedures.
+The investigation may be conducted by the Title IX coordinator or a designee or by a third party designated by the College District, such as an attorney.

-The investigation may consist of personal interviews with the person making the report, the person against whom the report is filed, and others with knowledge of the circumstances surrounding the allegations.
+The investigation may consist of personal interviews with the complainant, the respondent and others with knowledge of the circumstances surrounding the allegations.
 The investigation may also include analysis of other information or documents related to the allegations.